Methodological refinement of the submillimeter galaxy cross-correlation function measurements and their uncertainty estimation: Data

 \subsection{Background sample}

-The H-ATLAS is the largest extragalactic survey conducted by the Herschel space observatory \citep{PIL10}, covering an extensive area of approximately 610 square degrees.
-The Photodetector Array Camera and Spectrometer \citep[PACS;][]{POG10} and the Spectral and Photometric Imaging Receiver \citep[SPIRE;][]{GRI10} instruments were utilised in the survey, which spanned the wavelength range between $100,\mu m$ and $500,\mu m$.
+H-ATLAS is the largest extragalactic survey conducted by the Herschel space observatory \citep{PIL10}, covering an extensive area of approximately 610 square degrees.
+The Photodetector Array Camera and Spectrometer \citep[PACS;][]{POG10} and the Spectral and Photometric Imaging Receiver \citep[SPIRE;][]{GRI10} instruments were used in the survey, which spanned the wavelength range between $100\,\mu m$ and $500\,\mu m$.
 Detailed information on the H-ATLAS map-making, source extraction, and catalogue generation can be found in \citet{IBA10}, \citet{PAS11}, \citet{RIG11}, \citet{VAL16}, \citet{BOU16}, and \citet{MAD20}.

-The background sample for this study was derived from H-ATLAS sources detected in the three GAMA survey fields (total common area of $\sim147$ square degrees), NGP, and the part of SGP that overlaps with the spectroscopic foreground sample.
+The background sample for this study was derived from H-ATLAS sources detected in the three GAMA survey equatorial fields (total common area of $\sim147$ deg$^2$, G09, G12 and G15), the North Galactic Pole (NGP) field, and the part of the South Galactic Pole (SGP) field that overlaps with the spectroscopic foreground sample.
 We applied a photometric redshift selection of $1.2<z<4.0$ to avoid any overlap in the redshift distributions of lenses and background sources, leaving us with $\sim 66,000$ sources ($\sim24$\% of the initial sample and $\langle z_{\mathrm{ph}}\rangle=2.20$).
 The redshift estimation is described in detail in \citet{GON17} and \citet{BON19}.
 This background sample is identical to the one used in previous works \citep{GON14,GON17,GON21,BON19,BON20,BON21,CUE21,CUE22,FER22,Cre22}.

 The redshift distribution of the background sources used in our analysis (represented by the red line in Fig. \ref{fig:zhist}) is estimated as $p(z|W)$ for galaxies selected by our window function, which is a top hat function for the redshift range of $1.2 < z < 4.0$.
 This distribution takes into account the effect of random errors in photometric redshifts, following the methodology described in \citet{GON17}.
 In that work, it is demonstrated that the potential contamination of lower-redshift sources ($z < 0.8$) with photometric redshifts above 1.2 is statistically negligible, even when accounting for the uncertainties in photometric redshift estimation \citep[see][and references therein]{GON17}.